EyasuTeshome/shifttracker/interview-prep/create-first-draft-of-a-professional-linkedin-page.md

 **Apply what you've learned**

 1. Take 10 minutes to copy/paste your experiences from your resume into LinkedIn.
+Note: Click on the Add position option that appear in the Add profile section menu to begin copying your experiences.
 2. Take an additional 10 minutes to **use the checklist above** to help identify any copy/paste errors.
 3. Optional: if you intend on including work experiences that you did not include in your resume, take an additional 20 minutes to [**review the resume curriculum on how to phrase achievements so that they stand out**](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/create-the-first-draft-of-your-resume.md), and then write your bullet points using the achievements-focused formulas found in the curriculum.